 An intensive class focusing on using various techniques as they would apply to specific character structures.
 Further training in techniques with the emphasis on helping students integrate the appropriate technique with the developmental history of the person.
 Working in dyads helps students assess their knowledge of Core Energetic methods and integrate the teachings of the second year.
 Hands on experience in the methods and concepts of the Core Energetic model.

-Segmental Armouring 2
+Energy Economy and Segmental Armouring 2

 Assessment and Diagnosis

 This class builds on the knowledge from the first and second years to help the student more expertly diagnose, assess and plan.
 Focus includes learning about the scope of body psychotherapy and being able to assess when clients are outside of our scope and when to refer to other professionals.
 Topics of mood disorders and personality orders are introduced.

 Releasing and Transforming the Lower Self